eagraves14/eagraves14/README.md

 I am an ex-consultant pivoting into data science and advanced analytics.
 This repository contains my work in the Data Science Career Track at Springboard including two Capstone projects.

+My first capstone project can be found under eagraves14/Capstone2.
+This project consists of a logistic regression model that predicts voluntary employee attrition with 75% precision based on a real-world dataset.

 Connect with me on LinkedIn!  linkedin.com/in/eric-anthony-graves